nicholasjannsen/MARVELsim/docs/source/installation.rst

 2. Create Conda environment
 ---------------------------

-We strongly recommend to install Poetry through a Conda environment.
+We strongly recommend to install Poetry through a `Conda <https://docs.conda.io/en/latest/>`_ environment.
 This is especially handy when installing on a computing cluster since these typically only have limited versions of Python installed by default.
 While using Conda all Python versions can be installed and thus an exact freeze of the poetry installation can be made.
-Thus first install Anaconda or miniconda and the create a new virtuel environment called ``marvelsim``:
+Thus first install Conda (or *Miniconda*) and the create a new environment called ``marvelsim``:

 .. code-block:: shell

-   conda create -n marvelsim python=3.8 numpy scipy matplotlib
+   conda create -n marvelsim python=3.8

 Now activate your new conda environment: